go-chat-bot/plugins/README.md

 ### Wish to write a new plugin?

-Start with the 2 example commands, they are in the [example directory](https://github.com/go-chat-bot/plugins/tree/master/example) it's dead simple, you just need to write a go function and register it on the bot.
+Start with the example commands in the [example directory](https://github.com/go-chat-bot/plugins/tree/master/example).

+It's dead simple, you just need to write a go function and register it on the bot.